MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/sidebar.md

 ms.prod: microsoft-edge
 ms.date: 06/23/2023
 ---
-# Add an extension to the sidebar
+# Make an extension appear in the sidebar

 <!-- compare https://developer.chrome.com/docs/extensions/reference/sidePanel/ -->

-As a Microsoft Edge extension developer, use this article to enable the sidebar for your new or existing Microsoft Edge extension.
+As a Microsoft Edge extension developer, use this article to make your new or existing Microsoft Edge extension appear in the sidebar instead of in the main part of Microsoft Edge.

 The Microsoft Edge Add-ons API provides an API to enable your extension as sidebar extension.
 You can use this API to convert your extension to sidebar, and your extension will have the access to Microsoft Edge Sidebar.
 You can use this *Sidebar* API by giving permissions in your `manifest.json` file.